CholoCantos/Food-Ordering-System/README.md

 # How the program works
 * To order, Press [o].
 It will automatically convert the lowercase o into an uppercase o.
-* Tom view receipts, Press [r].
+* To view receipts, Press [r].
 It will retrieve the payments of the previous orders
 * To exit the program, Press [e].
 It will exit the program once the conditions are met.

 ![image](https://user-images.githubusercontent.com/113867969/206911337-30589c97-3496-40e0-8b57-ade9d7dd11f5.png)